 How much: Well, depends on how much you want to spend!
 Don’t have this on your TV at home?
 Several area restaurants/bars will be showing the game.
 We’re waiting on official local watch parties.

 Where: Champaign, Savoy, Mahomet, Urbana; check our guide.

-When: Some are stores and open most of break; others, like the First Christian Church Playground, have limited hours over break.
+When: Some are stores and libraries and open most of break; others, like the First Christian Church Playground, have very limited hours over break.

 How much: FREE

 We’ve told you before how much we love these indoor playground facilities – great for kids to run off some steam.
 If you haven’t been to the Windsor Road Christian Church playground, this is a good chance.